Elizabeth Senior: Career

 In the early 1930s she spent a year studying art history in Munich.

 In 1934 Senior was chosen over Alec Clifton-Taylor for the role of Assistant Keeper in the Department of Prints and Drawings at the British Museum.
 In doing so she became the first female antiquities curator at the museum and also the first qualified professional in her department as all of the others had classics or history degrees.

-As the threat of war grew closer Senior helped secure safe passage for those fleeing Nazi Germany and became a friend to a number of eminent Jewish emigre art historians including Ernst Gombrich, Yvonne Hackenbroch, Edith Hoffman, Ernest Kitzinger (who she had met in Munich) and Fritz Saxl- Kitzinger.
+As the threat of war grew closer Senior helped secure safe passage for those fleeing Nazi Germany and became a friend to a number of eminent Jewish emigre art historians including Ernst Gombrich, Yvonne Hackenbroch, Edith Hoffman, Ernest Kitzinger (who she had met in Munich) and Fritz Saxl-Kitzinger.
 She used her contacts to help them find homes, jobs and publishing opportunities.
-Senior also travelled to Germany where claiming to be “an official representative of His Majesty’s Government” she urged Ernst Kitzinger’s parents leave the country.
-She then conveyed them to her mother’s house in England from where they were later able to emigrate to Palestine.
+Senior also travelled to Germany, where, claiming to be "an official representative of His Majesty's Government", she urged Ernst Kitzinger's parents leave the country.
+She then conveyed them to her mother's house in England from where they were later able to emigrate to Palestine.
 Senior's professional relationship with Gombrich, Ernst Kris and Ernst Kitzinger was further cemented when she worked in her spare time as editor of the King Penguin series of books from 1939 to 1941.
-She also co-authored with Kitzinger the book 'Portraits of Christ' from the same series.
+She also co-authored with Kitzinger the book Portraits of Christ from the same series.

-At the commencement of the Second World war she was seconded from the British Museum to work for the Treasury.
+At the outbreak of the Second World War she was seconded from the British Museum to work for the Treasury.

-Senior was killed in a German air raid while at home in her flat at 17b Canonbury Square in London in the early hours of 11 May 1941 and cremated at Streatham Park Crematorium on 17 May.
+Senior was killed in a German air raid while at home in her flat at 17b Canonbury Square in London in the early hours of 11 May 1941.
 This was the same air raid that badly damaged the British Museum.
+She was cremated on 17 May at Streatham Park Crematorium.